The British Council Drives Educational Innovation Through Action Research, Benefiting Educators Worldwide

 About British Council Partner Schools

-British Council Partner Schools is a global community of over 2,300 schools, supported by the British Council, delivering UK qualifications such as International GCSEs, O Levels, and A Levels.
+British Council Partner Schools is a global community of over 2,300 schools, supported by the British Council, delivering UK qualifications.
 We help improve education quality, supporting learners worldwide to achieve their potential through UK education and qualifications.
 We support Partner Schools in over 40 countries, transforming the lives of over 250,000 students each year.

 The British Council is the UK’s international organisation for cultural relations and educational opportunities.
 We support peace and prosperity by building connections, understanding and trust between people in the UK and countries worldwide.
 We do this through our work in arts and culture, education and the English language.
 We work with people in over 200 countries and territories and are on the ground in more than 100 countries.
 In 2023-24 we reached 600 million people.